-- 4.2.1 The FAA Eastern Regional Coordinator is responsible for the composition of the team. - 4.2.2 Each team member must receive Maintenance Annex training.

-- 4.2.3 An EASA representative and an AA Headquarters Representative, if applicable, should accompany the sampling inspection team during the visit to ensure that no misunderstandings arise concerning the interpretation or application of maintenance standards or regulations. - 4.2.4 The principal inspector/surveyor responsible for the AMO(s) visited should join the team for that visit. - 4.3 The Selection of AA to be Visited.
-The sampling inspection team is required to sample the implementation of the Maintenance Annex in the various EU Member States.
-This is achieved by sampling the AAs compliance with the Agreement and using a selection of 14 CFR part 145 Repair Stations as a product sample of the EU system.
-The FAA is to identify AA regional office and/or field office to be visited and identify a representative selection of 14 CFR part 145 Repair Stations to be sampled by the FAA team during the visit. - 4.4 Sampling Inspection Schedule. - 4.4.1 Sampling inspection teams shall visit the AAs and AMOs at a frequency to ensure that standards are achieved.
-The frequency may vary based on experience. - 4.4.2 The FAA Eastern Regional Coordinator or delegated representative will determine the sampling visit schedule using objective criteria and risk analysis.
-The following list is not exhaustive but illustrates the main criteria used to select a Member State's AA to visit. - Member States that have a large concentration of FAA Repair Stations may be used as an indication of business carried out in that area and a selection of approvals used to give a sample of that Member State. - Where the FAA has received a number of non-compliances with individual applications from an AA this could indicate a problem and need for a visit. - The Safety Performance Analysis System (SPAS) data for individual approvals may be used to carry out a risk analysis and indicate where safety could be most at risk. - Previous FAA sampling inspections reports that indicate a particular AA may be of FAA concern.
+- 4.2.1 The FAA Eastern Regional Coordinator is responsible for the composition of the team. - 4.2.2 Each team member must receive Maintenance Annex training. - 4.2.3 An EASA representative and an AA Headquarters Representative, if applicable, should accompany the sampling inspection team during the visit to ensure that no misunderstandings arise concerning the interpretation or application of maintenance standards or regulations. - 4.2.4 The principal inspector/surveyor responsible for the AMO(s) visited should join the team for that visit. - 4.3 The Selection of AA to be Visited.
+The sampling inspection team will use the risk management process to determine compliance with the Agreement and will select the AA/AA regional office to be visited.
+A sample of AMOs based on identified risk under the surveillance of the selected AA/AA regional office shall be visited. - 4.4 Sampling Inspection Schedule. - 4.4.1 Sampling inspection teams shall visit the AAs and AMOs determined by the risk management process. - 4.4.2 The FAA Eastern Regional Coordinator will determine the sampling visit schedule using objective criteria and risk analysis.
+The objective criteria and risk analysis will be provided to the Aircraft Maintenance Division (AFS-300).
+The following is the main criteria used to select a Member State's AA to visit. - Member States that have a large concentration of FAA Repair Stations performing 14 CFR part 121 contract maintenance work. - The Safety Performance Analysis System (SPAS) data for individual approvals may be used to carry out a risk analysis and indicate system deficiencies that could lead to elevated safety risks.
+SPAS will provide valuable information pertaining to previous surveillance activities of an AMO by the AA and noted areas of concern.
+The RSAT is also a valuable source of data used in assessing a repair station's health.
+These tools will effectively assist the Eastern Regional Coordinator in selecting